ponix4k/tab2complete.github.io/index.md

-Here are the Musings of the CS Hardware team and the various projects that we have been workign on.
+Here are the Musings of the CS Hardware team and the various projects that we have been working on.